justindujardin/mathy/libraries/website/docs/index.md

 ---

-Mathy wants to be your free math tutor.
+Mathy wants to be your free and open source math tutor.
 It uses machine learning to manipulate math problems step-by-step.

 ## Features